Lead the Union on delivering students’ general and political priorities related to gender equality

 A Campaigns and Policy Coordinator will be assigned to support you throughout the duration of your role and help you with achieving your projects

-Attend Executive Committee meetings and monthly Student Members' Meetings, or send official apologies if this is not possible
+Attend Executive Committee meetings and Town Halls, or send official apologies if this is not possible

 The Executive Committee is made up of the elected Full-Time and Part-Time Officers of the Students' Union.
 The Executive Committee meet several times each term to discuss the political direction of the Union, ongoing campaigns, and to report on their work.